A Concept of Two-Point Propagation Field of a Single Photon: A Way to X-ray Picometer Displacement Detection and Nanometer Resolution 3D X-ray Micro-Tomography: 5. Prospective photon-budget reduction strategies for lensless X-ray picometer displacement detection and Radon Fourier microtomography

-Another remark is the gold film attenuation introduced $\Delta\chi(x-x_{p})=m_{gold}\cos(kx-kx_{p})$, where $m_{gold}$ can be replaced in tomography by the Fouier expansion coefficient $m_{sample}$ at a specified wavelength $\lambda_{fringe}$, and the formula can be used to estmate the required incident photon number to achive a desired resolution, just as our analysis in Section 5 for the x-ray picometer sensor.
+Another remark is the MLL gold sample attenuation introduced $\Delta\chi(x-x_{p})=m_{gold}\cos(k_{x}x-k_{x}x_{p})$, where $m_{gold}$ can be replaced in tomography by the Fourier expansion coefficient $m_{sample}$ at a specified wavelength $\lambda_{fringe}$, and the formula can be used to estimate the required incident photon number to achieve a desired resolution for tomography, just as our analysis in Section 4 for the x-ray picometer displacement detection.

-Both posibility can provide significant flux reduction for the x-ray picometer sensor, and for further improve of the lensless x-ray-tomography, in particular, it will reduce the flux requirement and hence reduce the radiation damage to the sample due to those photons reaching the sample, which is only a small fraction of the incident photon number.
-This reduction may have a significant impact on the application of tomography of biomolecular samples.
+Both possibilities can significantly reduce the required total photon count for the X-ray picometer displacement detection and enable further improvement of lensless X-ray tomography.
+As a consequence, the radiation dose delivered to the sample\textemdash set by the small fraction of photons that reach it\textemdash can be substantially reduced, which may have a significant impact on tomographic studies of biomolecular samples.

-\section{7.
-Relation To Quantum Measurement During the Free Space Propagation Between the Source and Detector Slit}
+\section{6.
+Relation to quantum measurement during the free space propagation between the source and detector slit}

 The TPPF concept originates from a perturbative study of single-particle propagation and measurement \cite{yu-1}.
-The consideration and interpretation of the following questions about this measurement problem led to the TPPF concept.
-This then turns to the X-ray picometer displacement sensor and the connection to tomography.
+The discussion in this section reflects our interpretation of the quantum-measurement aspects of free-space propagation between the source and detector slit, which motivated the formulation of the TPPF, independent of the experimental consequences discussed elsewhere.
+This interpretive perspective then naturally connects to the X-ray picometer displacement detection and its relation to tomography.